 The Alligator and the Fractals used together have a potential of providing strong and highly accurate forecasts.
 The indicators can be applied to any asset and on any time frame.

 The Alligator is a technical analysis tool consisting of three lines overlaid on a pricing chart.
 The lines represent the jaw, the teeth and the lips of the named animal.
 It is used to determine the trend and predict its future direction.
 The Fractals are recurring patterns that can predict reversals among larger, more chaotic price movements.
-Together they work just fine.
+And they can complement each other perfectly.

 How do they work?